Meth-Laced Weed Symptoms

 - Some of the side effects of weed include increased sensory perception, drowsiness, slowed reaction time, and in some people anxiety or panic.
 With meth, side effects include increased energy and physical activity, increased blood pressure and breathing, and irregular heart rate.

 - There are many possible long-term effects of meth, many of which can be severe or deadly and these aren’t a risk with weed.
-For example, long-term effects of weed can include violence, paranoia, delusions, severe dental problems and extreme weight loss, itching that leads to skin picking and sores, and psychotic symptoms.
+For example, long-term effects of meth can include violence, paranoia, delusions, severe dental problems and extreme weight loss, itching that leads to skin picking and sores, and psychotic symptoms.

 Have more questions about Meth abuse?Read the most frequently asked questions